This webinar took place on 9 September 2025 and is now available on-demand.

-This is the third in a series of webinars by the Nuclear PSG, looking to deliver knowledge sessions which are relevant to businesses engaged in the nuclear industry.
+This is the third in a series of webinars by the Nuclear PSG, designed to deliver knowledge sessions which are relevant to businesses engaged in the nuclear industry.

 NEC is a standard form contract often used in nuclear projects and an understanding of how the mechanisms under the contract work is essential to be able to mitigate and manage risk.

-This session will look in more detail at some of key aspects of NEC which can lead to disputes and give guidance on how to manage risk.
-It builds on the first session on 30 April 2025, which gave a general overview of the contract and key provisions – and is now available to view on-demand.
+This session discussed in detail at some of key aspects of NEC which can lead to disputes and shared guidance on how to manage risk.
+It builds on the first session on 30 April 2025, which gave a general overview of the contract and key provisions.

 Our in-person and online events are designed exclusively for clients and targets.
 As such, we reserve the right to cancel bookings.
 If you’d like to speak to a member of the team regarding your attendance, please contact us.